 In the annual progress report, costs and finances based on the relevant grant year's budget and a cost estimate for the following grant year shall be submitted.
 All important changes in project costs shall be detailed (including family or extended sick leave), and any deviations from the research plan must be clearly justified.
 Transfer of funds between cost items exceeding 20% of the total grant requires prior approval of the IRF Board.
 An itemized table or list of transactions (debits and credits) in the grant accounting shall accompany the annual progress report.
-A template for annual progress reports is available on the IRF website.
+A template for annual progress reports is available on the IRF website accompany the report and state any deviations from the original budget.
+A template for final reports is available on the IRF website.